 In summary, while recreational diving might be a passion and lead you into a commercial diving career consider first if such a career is what you think it will be along with what skills other than ‘diving’ you might require or obtain to make a successful career for yourself.

 Commercial Diver Accreditation

 Choose a good reputable training school for getting certified.
 Go for the training that fits your budget and the employment pathway you are seeking.
-Consider whether you are want to work in-shore or offshore.
+Consider whether you want to work in-shore or offshore.
 For more information on certification visit Australian Diver Accreditation Scheme (ADAS).